-During the eighteen month (3 semester) pre-clerkship curriculum on the Augusta campus, students acquire foundational science knowledge along with skills required for clinical decision-making and patient care.
+During the eighteen-month Pre-clerkship Curriculum students acquire foundational science knowledge along with skills required for clinical decision-making and patient care.
 The integrated, clinical case-based pre-clerkship curriculum consists of thirteen modules and courses that include large and small group learning, laboratories (anatomy, simulation, ultrasound), and clinical skills sessions that utilize both standardized patient and real patient encounters.
-Weekly clinical cases are the cornerstone of the curriculum and are used to facilitate learning of foundational science content, clinical care, public health and advocacy, professionalism, ethics, cultural competency, evidence based medicine, and value based healthcare.
-At the conclusion of this eighteen month pre-clerkship curriculum, students will be equipped with the necessary knowledge, skills, behaviors, and attitudes to perform successfully in the clerkship phase of the curriculum.
-Grading is pass/fail in the Pre-Clerkship Curriculum, and passing the USMLE Step-1 is a requirement for promotion to or successful completion of the Clerkship Curriculum.
+Weekly clinical cases are the cornerstone of the curriculum which are used to facilitate learning of foundational basic science content, clinical care, public health and advocacy, professionalism, ethics, cultural competency, evidence-based medicine, and value-based healthcare.
+At the conclusion of this Pre-clerkship Curriculum, students will be equipped with the necessary knowledge, skills, behaviors, and attitudes to successfully perform in the Clerkship phase of the curriculum.
+Grading is pass/fail in the Pre-Clerkship Curriculum and passing the USMLE Step-1 is a requirement for promotion to or successful completion of the Clerkship Curriculum.
+Teaching strategies include interactive small group learning, which includes Case-based learning (CBL), and Patient-Centered Learning (PCL), preceptor relationships (You+ Learning), and Large Group lectures that are linked to course objectives (described below).